Restrictions apply in metropolitan Melbourne and regional Victoria

 - consult with employees and HSRs about whether working from home is an appropriate arrangement, including at an individual employee level

-- keep up-to-date with information about COVID-19 risks and appropriate control measures
+- keep up-to-date with information about coronavirus (COVID-19) risks and appropriate control measures

 - seek advice specific to their circumstances, including from employee and employer organisations, legal providers and official advice issued by the Department of Health and Human Services (DHHS) (link below).